CBSE Class 10 > Class 10 Notes > Science > Short & Long Answer Question - Our Environment

 Q15: What will happen if we kill all the organisms in one trophic level?

-• The population of organisms in previous trophic level will increase.
+• The population of organisms in the previous trophic level (the level they used as food) will tend to increase due to reduced predation.

 Q16: How is ozone formed in the higher level of the atmosphere?
 "Damage to ozone layer is a cause of concern".
 Justify this statement.